Northern Barrage: Navigation

 Maintaining precise records of minefield locations is an important element of defensive minefields, since these minefields are often close to waters traditionally used by friendly shipping.
 Most defensive minefields had historically been within visual distance of navigational aids establishing precise locations.
 Laying the Northern Barrage in waters so far from land was a challenging navigational problem before Global Positioning System information was available.
 Much of the preparatory survey work was completed by the survey vessel HMS Scott.
 Scott later operated with the minelayers placing the deep water minefields from the spring of 1942 until minelaying was discontinued in the autumn of 1943.
-Scott helped establish the boundaries of previously laid adjacent minefields so the minelayers could minimize un-mined gaps without accidentally straying into previously mined areas.
+Scott helped establish the boundaries of adjacent minefields so the minelayers could minimize un-mined gaps without accidentally straying into previously mined areas.

 Laying the barrage

 The first Minelaying Squadron, based at Kyle of Lochalsh (code-named port ZA for secrecy), was formed in June 1940.
 Five fast and modern cargo liners were requisitioned from civilian service, but the conversion to auxiliary minelayers HMS Agamemnon, Menestheus, Port Napier, Port Quebec and Southern Prince was not completed until October.
-Lack of escorts and support problems also restricted operations until Town-class destroyers from the Destroyers for Bases Agreement became available.
+Arrival of Town-class destroyers from the Destroyers for Bases Agreement provided necessary escorts for the minelayers.
 The first minelaying mission left port ZA on 18 October 1940, and 10,300 conventional contact mines were laid at the southern end of the Iceland–Faeroes Ridge before the end of the year.

 The Mk XX mine became available in early 1941 with a copper wire antenna extended 60 ft above the explosive casing by a buoyant float and a lower antenna extending 74 ft below the casing.
 Minelaying progressed with new fields laid north and south of the Faeroes and in the Denmark Strait using Mk XX mines wherever its 134 ft depth coverage would reduce the number of mines required.
 Additional safety measures were required for the new mines after Menestheus was damaged by detonation of a drifting Mk XX mine on 6 February 1941.
 Intelligence reports in July indicated that U-boats were using the Faeroes–Iceland passage, so a series of deep anti-submarine fields were laid north-west of the Faeroes.
-A refitting programme in U.S. ports was implemented in 1941, but work was delayed by fog and gales.

 1942 minelaying used a new Mk XXII mine with a buoyant copper tube upper antenna replacing the solid copper wire and buoyant float of the Mk XX mines.
 The minelaying cruiser HMS Adventure laid the first M Mk I moored magnetic mines and became a regular participant in first Minelaying Squadron missions from May through November 1942.
 Portions of the Denmark Strait minefield damaged by ice were relaid with M Mk I moored magnetic mines.